 A violation of this section is a Class A misdemeanor if the value of the property is five hundred dollars ($500) or less.

 The purpose of this policy is to define children’s use of the library.
 Parents are encouraged to register children for library cards at an early age.
+Parents are responsible for their children’s use and selection of library materials.
 Programs, activities, and services are planned for children from birth through young adulthood.

 There is no age requirement for obtaining a library card.
 Parents of minors (under 18 years of age) are required to sign a statement of responsibility for the child’s use of the library and for the use of all

-Children eleven years and older may visit the library and attend library programs unaccompanied by an adult.
+Children fifteen years and older may visit the library and attend library programs unaccompanied by an adult.

-Children under the age of eleven must always be supervised by an adult, all areas of the library.
-A parent or adult caregiver of children under age eleven must remain in the library while children are attending programs.
+Children under the age of thirteen must always be supervised by an adult, all areas of the library.
+A parent or adult caregiver of children ages thirteen and fourteen must be available in the library building.